-Arrival Tashkent airport at 21:25.
-Out staff will meet you with “Orient Mice” signboard.
+Arrival Tashkent airport.
+Out staff will meet you with “Kutrubes Travel” signboard.
 Direct transfer to the hotel, check in and overnight.

 ceramics all over the world.
 Gijduvan School of ceramics is distinguished by a geometric pattern.
 Green and blue colors prevail in decoration of products.
 On the way visit memorial complex of Al Bukhary.
 Al Bukhary was an Islamic scholar, who authored the hadith collection known as Sahih al-Bukhari, regarded by Sunni Muslims as one of the most authentic Hadith collections.
 Afterwards we continue driving to Samarkand.
 Dinner and overnight.

 Day 4: Bukhara